-Sprint 4G LTE service live in portions of New York City, San Francisco and select Florida citiesAlex Wagner - Senior News Editor
+Sprint 4G LTE service live in portions of New York City, San Francisco and select Florida citiesAlex Wagner - Deputy Managing Editor, News Desk

 It's been a few weeks since we last saw any new Sprint 4G LTE coverage officially go live, but today the carrier revealed that its LTE network has gone live in parts of major cities like New York City and San Francisco.
 Sprint spokesperson Kelly Schlageter has confirmed to The Verge that the Now Network's LTE service is available in some areas of New York City, other portions of New York, San Francisco, Washington D.C., and select Florida cities, including Jacksonville, Miami and Tampa.

 These activations are a bit more of like soft launches meant for network testing before the official, full-on rollouts, as the LTE coverage isn't totally widespread in the aforementioned cities.
 Schlageter explained that "deployment is just beginning in San Francisco," which Engadget has backed up by successfully latching onto an LTE signal in San Francisco neighborhoods like Potrero Hill and SoMa but not in areas like the Mission District.